ofallonlabs/saeedmirshekari/_public/blog/struggling-with-your-first-data-science-project-here’s-what-to-do.md

 ---
 layout: blog_base_fatima.njk
 title: Struggling With Your First Data Science Project?
-Here’s What To Do!
+Here Is What To Do!
 description: Data Science requires consistent learning to stay ahead in the market.
 Do this if you’ve scored your first data science job and are struggling with your project.